FlatBone/Feather-Calendar/README.md

 ## How to Use

+### Getting Started
 1.  **Download**: Get the latest zip file from the **[Releases page](https://github.com/FlatBone/feather-calendar/releases)**.
 2.  **Extract**: Unzip the downloaded file to your desired location.
 3.  **Launch**: Double-click `Feather-Calendar.exe` to start the application.

+### Usage
+#### Calendar View
+The calendar displays the previous, current, and next months based on today's date.

+#### Highlighting Dates
+You can highlight a date by clicking on it.
+Click the date again to remove the highlight.

+#### Changing the Displayed Month
+Click the arrow buttons next to "Today" to change the displayed month.
+Click the "Today" button to return to the default view.

+#### Pinning (Always on Top)
+You'll find the "Pin" button to the right of the month navigation controls.
+Click it to keep the calendar always on top of other windows.
+Click the button again to unpin it.

 ## System Requirements